CaZual-T/CZT-Mod-Manager/README.md

 Currently Supports Ready or Not, Schedule I, and Dying Light 2.
 More to be added!

+# Features:
+- Multi game profiles
+- Smart extraction (can handle zip, 7z, rar, and even already extracted mods)
+- Compatible with community mod loaders like melon loader for schedule 1.
+- Launch with or without mods (useful for games like RoN that block PC players from joining console players due to mods being installed)
+- Auto Detect Paths for Source, Tool, and Selected Profile. (please let me know if any of these fail)
+- Buttons to browse all location of mods, source folder, game folder, and unrar install.
+- Will overwrite mods of the same name (makes it easy for updating!)

 # CZT Mod Manager Setup:
 ### - Download and Run installer <https://github.com/CaZual-T/CZT-Mod-Manager/releases>
 <img width="174" height="41" alt="{7EB16B48-08C8-4FFD-98D0-5B2268A55CE7}" src="https://github.com/user-attachments/assets/e7a5422c-d50a-44f9-9d7d-f1647d57bca0" />